ARN Media (ASX:ARN): Is the company off the hook with its whopping 10-year $200m deal with Kyle & Jackie O? Here’s what we think will happen!

 Don’t take our word for it

-The most recent update from ARN Media came in earlier this month when it revealed interim results for the 9 months of 2025 where revenues were down 10% and its bottom line 27% weaker.
+We last wrote about ARN Media in November 2025 when it revealed interim results for the 9 months of 2025.
+It wasn’t pretty reading: revenues were down 10% and its bottom line 27% weaker.
 The words used were ‘cautious client sentiment’ and that’s true, but it is difficult to say any other presenters can be scapegoated as much as Kyle and Jackie O. Yes radio and audio is much more competitive with the podcasting space, but rival Southern Cross reported 5% growth in revenues during Q1 of FY26 and earnings were set to more than double.

 This has left investors wondering if they can get out of the deal.
 Not just get the pair off the air, but to do so without owing them the full amount.
 It remains to be seen if repeated breaches would make it so, or if either or both walked away of their own accord.
 But ironically, if the deal is torn up, the company still faces questions of how it could enter into such a deal, and how it could rebuild its reputation?

-ARN clearly has a big dilemma in front of it.
+We concluded the article with the words: ARN clearly has a big dilemma in front of it.
+But now we say: Or does it?

 Blog Categories